F1LT3R/blog/_posts/2017-09-05-roll-your-own-math-sine-cosine.markdown

 ## Understanding Factorials

 With "Power" out of the way, let us take a peek at Factorial.
-A *"Factorial"* is usually represented with a *explamation*, for example, `5!`, which is the same as saying *"five-factorial"*.
+A *"Factorial"* is usually represented with a *exclamation*, for example, `5!`, which is the same as saying *"five-factorial"*.

 The factorial is an integer number (a whole number), multiplied by all of the integer numbers lower than it.
 For example, the calculation for `3!` (three-factorial) would look like this: